 The City of Lawrence has two major surface water sources: the Kansas River and Clinton Lake.
 Occasionally, water is also drawn from 6 Ground Water Wells.
-The Kansas Department of Health and Environment has evaluated these sources of water and their report can be found at:
+The Kansas Department of Health and Environment (KDHE) has evaluated these sources of water and found them to be sufficient.
+Please contact KDHE for the source water report.